jaheyns/CfdOF/Readme.md

 * Porous regions and porous baffles.
 * Runs on Windows 7-10
 * Unit testing
-* Cut-cell Cartesian meshing with boundary layers.
+* Cut-cell Cartesian meshing with boundary layers (cfMesh).
+* Cut-cell Cartesian meshing with porous media (snappyHexMesh).
 * Extension to turbulent using RANS (k-w SST).
 * New case builder using a modular template structure
+* Macro scripting

 ### Future (2017):